-Stratford-sub-Castle

-Church of England Primary School
+Stratford-sub-Castle Church of England Primary School Stratford-sub-Castle Salisbury Wilts SP1 3LL Tel: 01722 327227 www.stratford-sub-castle.wilts.sch.uk e-mail: admin@stratford-sub-castle.wilts.sch.uk

-Stratford-sub-Castle

-Salisbury

-Wilts

-SP1 3LL

-Tel: 01722 327227

 Pupil Admissions

 The school follows the Local Authority procedures for admissions.
 This policy gives children entitlement to three years of infant education.
 A school place is available for all children from the September after their fourth birthday.
 All children may attend full time (09:00 - 15:00).
 If parents wish their child to attend part time (09:00 - 12:05) or to defer entry until later on in the academic year for which admission is sought they must arrange this with the school.